Is glycine the safest medicine? Glycine: application features and side effects

 - improve mood;

-- facilitate falling asleep and normalize sleep;
+- make it easier to fall asleep and normalize sleep;

-- improve mental performance;
+— increase mental performance;

-- reduce vegetative-vascular disorders (including in menopause);
+— reduce vegetative-vascular disorders (including menopause);

 Pharmacokinetics

-Penetrates easily into most biological fluids and body tissues, incl. into the brain; metabolized to water and carbon dioxide, its accumulation in tissues does not occur.
+Easily penetrates most biological fluids and body tissues, incl. into the brain; metabolized to water and carbon dioxide, its accumulation in tissues does not occur.

 Indications